GeekerHWH/CustomizeDebian12/README.md

 I'm inspired by ChrisTitus' WinUtilities, which is great for desktop user to set up their workspace efficiently and elegently This is his repository: https://github.com/ChrisTitusTech/winutil

-Some of you might want to ask "hey, we've got apt instead, why to use your work?"
-Well, some softwares do need gpg key and some stuffs, or some guys really hope to get a clean Debian system like me, or someone who need to set up his Desktop automatically and to drink a cup of coffee :P

 if you have any question about scripts, please let me know to create an issue! :)

 This project is highly experimental, DO NOT use it in development environment!

-OP is just an undergraduate student now, may have no time to reply very often.
-TwT

 ## How to use
 Prerequisite: make sure you have `curl` installed
 ```bash